 Minor in Nature Tourism

-The nature tourism minor is jointly offered by the Department of Recreation and Leisure Studies and the Department of Environmental Science in the College of Science, Technology, and Health.
-The minor combines coursework to provide students with an introductory knowledge of ecotourism, outdoor recreation leadership, and nature interpretation.
+The minor in nature tourism combines coursework to provide students with an introductory knowledge of ecotourism, outdoor recreation leadership, and nature interpretation.
 Safe and responsible use of outdoor environments is a prime focus of the minor.
 Enrollment in the nature tourism minor can increase student understanding and enjoyment of nature while enhancing future employment opportunities in ecotourism and adventure recreation businesses, wilderness equipment outfitters, or organizations that focus on environmental education.

 Minimum number of credits required for the minor: 19

 Required courses: (16 credits)

 ESP 101, 102 Fundamentals of Environmental Science with Laboratory

 REC 218 Emergency Medical Response with Focus on Wilderness Application*